anoma/nspec/docs/tutorial/engines/index.md

 <!-- footnotes -->

-[^1]: We also will allow for elapsing of timers, which is a technical detail concerning the handling of local time in engine instances.
+[^1]: The elapsing of timers is the only way to
-The role of the template is the organisation of the specification of engine types and their engine instances.
+	interact with a local clock of engine instances.

 [^2]: Here, we borrow actor terminology.

 [^3]: At the time of writing V2 specs, further relevant sources are *Selectors:
 Actors with Multiple Guarded Mailboxes*[@selectors-actors-2014] and *Special
 Delivery: Programming with Mailbox Types*[@special-delivery-mailbox-types-2023].
-We shall refer to the latter as _mailbox usage_ types to avoid a name clash with the type of messages that are contained in mailboxes.
+We shall refer to the latter as "mailbox _usage_ types" whenever we want to avoid ambiguities or confusion with the generic mailbox state type.

 [^4]: The specification does not fix any bound on
 	the number of engines in existence.